Youth offer “Reality Check” to Big Tobacco at Altria Annual Shareholders’ Meeting

 “It is important to show them that they are part of something way bigger than their schools district, their community, their region, or their state – they can be part of a movement that is outside of their physical location, and there is real power behind that.
 It opens up the world to them.”
 She added that it’s nice to see, “the power of a group of young people who have knowledge and passion and hope for change.
 It gives me hope, too.”

-As one youth participant, Miranda Bickham, said of their experience in 2019,
+As one youth participant, Miranda Bickham, said,

 “I attended the Altria Shareholder’s meeting and had the opportunity to ask the CEO of the company a question regarding the dangers of tobacco industries.
 During this meeting, I was completely shocked to see that the CEO of Altria not only completely ignored most of our questions, but to also preach about the importance of their new stock in JUUL afterwards.
 From going to this meeting, I learned more about the tobacco industry itself and many of the differences between what the company says versus what they actually do.”